 Reverend Charles Brock, an Erie native, is an Emeritus Fellow, Chaplain, and Director of Ministerial Education, Mansfield College, Oxford, UK, where he taught for 35 years.
-He currently serves as the Director of the Institute on the American Dream at Penn State Behrend, where he teaches for the politics and religion departments.
+He currently serves as the Director of the Institute on the American Dream at Penn State Behrend, where he taught for the politics and religion departments for 20 years.

 Rev. Brock is acting minister of The First Unitarian Universalist Church of Girard, PA and he is a Founding Member of the JES.
 Rev. Brock will serve as the Director of the Brock Institute for Mega Issues Education at the Jefferson Educational Society.

-Mrs. Carolyn Brock is a musician, having conducted five choirs in Oxford for 40 years, and was organist of Mansfield College and Wheatley United Reformed Church.
-Like Charles’ mother, she is an Oberlin graduate and also received an M.Mus. from New England Conservatory.
-She has conducted the Erie Renaissance Singers since 2000.
+The late Carolyn Brock was a musician, having conducted five choirs in Oxford for 40 years, and was organist of Mansfield College and Wheatley United Reformed Church.
+Like Charles’ mother, she was an Oberlin graduate and also received an M.Mus. from New England Conservatory.
+She conducted the Erie Renaissance Singers for numerous years.